kurron/docker-ec2-pipeline/README.md

 # Overview
-This project is a simple Docker container with the [AWS CLI](https://aws.amazon.com/cli/) that examines running EC2 instances, looking for special tags, returning the IP addresses of any that match.
-The results of this search can be fed into other containers that perform actions against those instances.
+This project is a Docker container that is the first step in a pipeline of Docker containers that deploy Docker containers into EC2 instances.
+The idea is to have everything run from within Docker, freeing CI/CD servers from having any required dependencies installed.

 # Guidebook
 Details about this project are contained in the [guidebook](guidebook/guidebook.md)